 How do we become designated as RIC?

 Most groups start the process of consideration by engaging in a study program or series of educational meetings.
-Hearing the experiences of GLBT people and their families often creates greater understanding and insights.
+Hearing the experiences of LGBT people and their families often creates greater understanding and insights.

 See here for a wonderful resource called “Building an Inclusive Church: a Welcoming Toolkit.”
 Drawing upon twenty-five years of experience within a variety of Christian denominations, this Toolkit is a step-by-step guide to help facilitate a Welcoming Process in your local congregation.
 Biblically and theologically based, it uses tools of relational organizing, congregational assessment, conflict management, and change theory.